Rose Tyler: Audio drama

 Following the folding of AudioGO and Big Finish's acquisition of the new series license, Piper reprised her role as Rose in Doctor Who: The Tenth Doctor Adventures released in November 2017, with David Tennant reprising his role as the Tenth Doctor.
-The stories include Infamy of the Zaross, Sword of the Chevalier and Cold Vengeance.
-Piper returned again for Rose Tyler: The Dimension Cannon, a series featuring Rose as the main character travelling through parallel worlds in search of the Doctor.
+Piper returned again for her own series: Rose Tyler: The Dimension Cannon, following Rose as she travels parallel worlds in search of the Doctor (set between Doomsday and her appearances in series four).
+The series began in September 2019 and ended with its third volume in September 2023.

+On 15th February 2025, Big Finish announced the fourth series of The Ninth Doctor Adventures would reunite Piper with Christopher Eccleston as the Ninth Doctor.
+The twelve-part series began in August 2025.

 Development

 Casting

 Lead writer and executive producer Russell T Davies chose the name Rose because he considered it a "good luck charm" after he used it for Lesley Sharp's character in Bob & Rose.
 His desire to make the show "essentially British" was another justification: he considered Rose to be "the most British name in the world" and feminine enough to subvert a recent trend of female companions having "boyish" names, such as Peri, Benny, Charley, and Ace.
 Davies also frequently uses the surname "Tyler" in his work —previous characters he created with the surname include Ruth Tyler in Revelations (1994), Vince Tyler in Queer as Folk (1999), and Johnny Tyler in The Second Coming (2003) —due to his affection for how the surname is spelled and pronounced.
 Davies also used the surname "Tyler" in his Doctor Who New Adventures book "Damaged Goods".
-The casting of Piper as Rose was announced on by the BBC on 24 May 2004.
+The casting of Piper as Rose was announced by the BBC on 24 May 2004.
 Head of Drama for BBC Wales Julie Gardner commented that the former pop star "fits the bill perfectly" as a "unique, dynamic partner for Christopher Eccleston".
 Whilst some fans —including a representative of the Doctor Who Appreciation Society —were enthusiastic about the announcement, others felt it was "publicity stunt" casting and questioned Piper's acting credentials.
 One of the factors that influenced Piper's acceptance of the role was that she was able to relate the character of Rose to her own experiences as a teenager.